nielsvanhooy/py-cursus-work/python-beginner/11-control-structures-en.md

 We now the concept of True and False right?
 But in programming languages we also have `Truthy` and `Falsy` values.

-# Falsy values in python:
+# 🔸 Falsy Values in Python

 some below here. we haven't discussed yet. ill point them out when we get there.

-🔸 Falsy Values
 Sequences and Collections:

 - Empty lists []